 3. Lumbar support is key

-Many chairs have cushioned lumbar supports that can be adjusted up and down and forwards and backwards to best fit your shape.
+Many chairs have cushioned lumbar supports that can be adjusted up and down and forwards and backward to best fit your shape.
 If the chair will be used by multiple users then this level of adjustment may be required.
-However if you are the primary user of the chair then a fixed lumbar support may be acceptable, if it feels comfortable.
+However, if you are the primary user of the chair then a fixed lumbar support may be acceptable if it feels comfortable.

 4. Don’t forget about the hips

 A chair that doesn’t provide enough hip room can make you sit too far forwards on the seat pan, which doesn’t provide so that you will not have enough thigh support.

 5. Have a long-term strategy

 Think about how the chair will feel after 60 or 120 minutes.
 Low-density foam seat pans can become permanently deformed after long-term use which can affect cushioned support leading to discomfort, imbalance, and hip and back fatigue.